-The Lifetime Learning Institute at Bard College is an all-volunteer organization of about 250 members that sponsors two seven-week semesters, intersession events in January, and special events throughout the year.
+The Lifetime Learning Institute at Bard College is an all-volunteer organization of 265 members that sponsors two seven-week semesters, intersession events in January, and special events throughout the year.
 Our presenters volunteer from our membership, the community and the Bard faculty.

 Organization and Membership

 LLI is a vibrant organization of people devoted to lifetime learning.
 The institute is part of a network of similar organizations, the Elderhostel Institute Network, at college campuses throughout the country.
 Members are encouraged to actively participate in study, discussion and the operation of the institute.

 The LLI membership year begins in the fall and ends in the spring.
 Core classes meet on Fridays from late March to mid-May and from late September to mid-November, in five periods of one hour and twenty minutes on the campus of Bard College.
 LLI also offers off-Friday courses each semester.
 Intersession 2016 will run for four weeks In January with two presentations given each Wednesday.
 If you have a suggestion for a course, or would like to teach a course, please write to email@example.com or call (845) 758-7314.